-Hold Hands Among The Atoms will host new video content monthly, featuring conversations and collaborations across a number of subjects and mediums.
+Hold Hands Among The Atoms hosts new video content monthly, featuring conversations and collaborations across a number of subjects and mediums.
 The first three videos ‘Open the Doors!‘ ‘Sincerely Yours As Ever‘ and ‘The Conrete World of Edwin Morgan‘ have been edited by Scottish artist Aideen Doran .
-The next three videos will be edited by Scottish artist Tako Taal.
+Archive – A New Generation has been edited by Scottish artist Tako Taal.
 Two videos, Edwin Morgan, Off The Page and Power From Things Not Declared are recorded conversations.
 All videos are captioned by Matchbox Cineclub, Glasgow.

-The Second Life grants programme will facilitate new responses to Edwin Morgan’s life and work.
-Funded by Creative Scotland and Saltire Society – the grants will provide opportunities for Scottish community groups, writing collectives, artists, curators, writers, actors, playwrights, musicians and collaborators to give Edwin Morgan’s work a ‘second life’.
-Recipients of stage one The Second Life grants have been announced.
-An open call for stage two is live, deadline is July 20, 2020.
+The Second Life grants programme will facilitates new responses to Edwin Morgan’s life and work.
+Funded by Creative Scotland and Saltire Society – the grants have provided opportunities for 22 Scottish community groups, writing collectives, artists, curators, writers, actors, playwrights, musicians and collaborators to give Edwin Morgan’s work a ‘second life’.
+View Recipients of stage one The Second Life grants and stage two The Second Life grants and project overview.

 If you are planning an event to mark Edwin Morgan’s centenary, have an idea for the #EdwinMorgan100 Centenary, would like to share a story about Edwin and his life – please get in touch with Centenary Project Manager Siân McIntyre at firstname.lastname@example.org or fill out the ‘contact’ form at the bottom of this page.